AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 **Identity Matrix**

 In OpenGL we usually work with 4x4 transformation matrices for several reasons and one of them is that most vectors are of size 4.
-The most simple transformation matrix we can think of is the identity matrix.
+The most simple transformation matrix we can think of is the **identity matrix**.
 The identity matrix is an `NxN` matrix with only 0s except on its diagonal.
 As you'll see, this transformation matrix leaves a vector completely unharmed.

 My theory on this is that each row represents the 4 points on a vector that being row 1 is x, row 2 is y, row 3 is z, and row 4 is w or your transformation component which is often normalized to the number of 1.
 It's basically a hidden point on every vector that processes things like scaling or translations.